Updated:

 Opposition

-The opposition to Thoreau’s viewpoint may be identified in the “North Country,” as on the one hand, Josie lived according to the points stated in the “Life without Principle,” but still, she filed to gain success.
-On the other hand, Josie pays more attention to earn a living than to the working interest, but her life is balanced between love for her children and work.
+The opposition to Thoreau’s viewpoint may be identified in the “North Country,” as on the one hand, Josie lived according to the points stated in the “Life without Principle,” but still, she failed to gain success.
+On the other hand, Josie pays more attention to earning a living than to the working interest, but her life is balanced between love for her children and work.
 It is initially claimed that Thoreau is not right in some moments, like the financial necessity of poor men.
 He emphasizes this necessity, but he does not explain it from the viewpoint of his own statements and principles, and thus this point stays unclear.

 But it does not mean that Thoreau is absolutely wrong.
 Some of his theses are clear and seem to be correct if applying to everyday life.
 Thus, he states, that there is no need to read the newspapers, as these are just a piece of paper with the information that will be forgotten sooner or later.
 He makes advice to pay more attention to classics, which is eternal, and will always stay actual for life (“Read not the Times.
 Read the Eternities.”)
 (Thoreau, 1863).

 Surely, there are lots of other principles and considerations, and the people who were interviewed mostly confirmed them.
-These are claimed not to aim to cheat, as cheating leads to the disappearing of interest in life (it is just like in a PC game: it is interesting until a player starts using cheat-codes).
+These are claimed not to aim to cheat, as cheating leads to the disappearing of interest in life (it is just like in a PC game: it is interesting until a player starts using cheat codes).
 People who succeeded in their careers and who are happy in their life just found this principle for the balance, and it is seen without any interview.
 It is just enough to observe their behavior in order to realize that the principle is selected properly.

 Conclusion